 There are dozens of ways data can be used in marketing such as customer segmentation (grouping customers according to demographic and behavioural traits), demand forecasting (using data to predict future demand), lifetime value prediction (estimating how much a customer will spend with your brand), and so much more.

-Digital marketing analytics is a systematic and data-driven process that demands diligence and focus in exchange for a realistic view of the hidden figures that govern how your customers think and choose.
+Digital marketing analytics is a systematic and data-driven process that shows a realistic view of the hidden figures that govern how your customers think and choose.

 Many marketers and business owners have discovered that digital marketing analytics can shed light on just about anything they want to know—provided they have the resources and expertise needed for proper research.

 Closely related to this is the concept of big data, or the use of massive datasets which can no longer be stored in a spreadsheet.

 As a basic statistical rule, the more data you can observe, the more accurate your eventual findings will be.
 For instance, polling five strangers on the street won’t tell you much about how the nation feels about, say Rugby League—but polling fifty thousand randomly selected participants certainly will.